 Arches Projects facilitate all of the customizations that you will need to make one installation of Arches different from the next.
 You can update html to modify web page branding, and add functions, datatypes, and widgets to introduce new functionality.
 A project sits outside of your virtual environment, and can thus be transferred to any other system where Arches is installed.

-The default structure of a new Arches project is (not all files shown):
+The general structure of a new Arches project is::

 my_project/ └─ manage.py └─ my_project/ └─ settings.py └─ datatypes/ └─ functions/ └─ media/ └─ templates/ └─ widgets/